plasmatech8/string-guardian-discord-bot/README.md

 <details>

-Ensure that the Discord bot is created on the Discord website.
+Ensure that the Discord bot is created on the Discord developer portal.

 First, create secret/env variables in `.dev.vars`.
-For local development, cloudflare variables are not required.
+For local development, Cloudflare variables are not required.

 Register the Discord commands using the registration script:
 ```bash